How to Import Music Into PowerPoint: A 2026 Guide

 Choosing the Right Audio File Format

 Before you think about timing, think about the file itself.
-The format you choose affects compatibility, file size, and how easy the deck is to share with other people on your team.
+Format affects compatibility, file size, and how easy the deck is to pass around your team.

-That’s why MP3 is the default I recommend for collaborative environments.
-It travels well.
-It keeps the PowerPoint file easier to manage.
-It also lowers the chance that someone will struggle with oversized media when sending the deck around for review.
+That is why MP3 is my default for shared work.
+It keeps the PowerPoint file easy to manage and lowers the chance that someone chokes on oversized media when the deck goes around for review.

-WAV can still be useful.
-If you’re working from a master deck that stays in-house, and audio quality matters more than file size, WAV gives you more headroom.
-The trade-off is heavier files and a deck that becomes harder to pass around.
+WAV still has its place.
+If you are working from a master deck that stays in-house and audio quality matters more than file size, WAV gives you more headroom.
+You pay for it with heavier files that are harder to send around.

-M4A can also work well, especially if the source file already exists in that format.
+M4A can work well too, especially if the source file is already in that format.
 But if a team asks me for the safest handoff format inside PowerPoint, I still point to MP3 first.

 | Format | Best For | File Size | Compatibility |